Emily Carter, M.S.Content Delivery Lead

 7. Earn high-quality backlinks from local companies

 Creating local content is also a great way to earn backlinks from reputable companies in your area.
 Google looks at the number and quality of backlinks to your website when ranking local content.
-So, it’s important to expand your link portfolio by earning links from other high-authority sites.
+So, it’s important to expand your link portfolio by earning links from other high-authority local sites.

 When you create quality local content, it’s an opportunity for businesses in your area to link to pages on your site naturally.
 You can also reach out to industry leaders and bloggers in your niche and ask if they’ll share and link to your content.